Shaft (2000 film): Plot

 Having traced a phone call, Shaft eventually locates Diane, but Peoples' gang attacks them.
-In the shootout, Shaft kills Peoples' little brother.
+In the shootout, Shaft kills Peoples' younger brother.
 Diane's brothers Mikey and Frankie arrive to retrieve her, but Mikey is stabbed by Peoples.
-Shaft, Diane, Rasaan, and Frankie regroup at Rasaan's apartment, secretly followed by Roselli and Groves.
+Shaft, Diane, Rasaan, and Frankie regroup at Rasaan's apartment, but are secretly followed by Roselli and Groves.
 Diane tells Shaft her eyewitness account of Wade murdering Trey.
-Wade threatens her to keep silent, and then she agrees to accept a payoff provided that she disappear.
+Wade threatened her to keep silent, and she was forced to accept a payoff provided that she disappear.
 Meanwhile, Peoples angrily attacks Wade over his brother's death.

 Roselli and Groves stake out Rassan's apartment but when Carmen arrives and starts asking questions, they shoot her in the chest.
-Peoples' gang attack, but Shaft shoots back, while Diane and the others flee.
-Roselli and Groves catch Shaft, who commands Carmen, who was wearing a bulletproof vest, to kill them.
-Peoples and his gang pursue and take down Rassan's car.
-When Peoples holds Diane hostage, Shaft persuades him to fight without weapons, but after a momentary faceoff, they draw backup handguns, with Shaft killing Peoples first.
+Peoples' gang attack, with Shaft shooting back at them to defend the group while Diane and the others flee.
+Roselli and Groves catch Shaft, who commands Carmen, who was wearing a bulletproof vest, to shoot them, which she does.
+Peoples and his gang pursue and end up crashing Rassan's car.
+When Peoples holds Diane hostage, Shaft persuades him to fight without weapons, but after a momentary faceoff, they both draw backup handguns, with Shaft killing Peoples first.

-Shaft assures Trey's mother Carla about the new trial conditions, however, when Wade arrives, she shoots him several times and is subsequently arrested.
+Shaft reassures Trey's mother Carla about the new trial conditions; however, when Wade arrives, she shoots him to death on the courthouse steps and is subsequently arrested.
 Back at the police station, Shaft reiterates to Carmen his preference to be a private detective.
 The two are then visited by John's uncle who stops by to visit.
 A woman then comes through asking them for help filing assault charges against her abusive boyfriend.
-Initially hesitant, he decides to help her via his methods upon seeing her injury.
-He and his uncle go together to confront the boyfriend, along with Rasaan, whom Shaft presents with a new ride.
+Initially hesitant, Shaft agrees to help her his way.
+Shaft and his uncle go to confront the boyfriend, along with Rassan, whom Shaft presents with a new car.